khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - 10 min break?
 - [digital identities](digital-identities.md)

+### is this module for you?
+- develop your engagement with the Web and your professional identity
+- understand basic web design and make a free (fast) website
+- feedback from me and your class on the above

 ### homework ideas
 - start making your first V&R map on paper or in software (you can use the .svg file in the assets folder) - check the examples on White's [website](http://daveowhite.com/vandr/vr-mapping/)
 - explore links in [digital identities](digital-identities.md)
-- explore the [di-identities](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/di-reflection.html) file in the CS220 portfolio tempate repository.
+- explore the [di-identities](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/di-reflection.html) file in the CS220 portfolio template repository.
 It could give you ideas for your writing.
-(We will check this together next week, but you can start looking into it earlier if you want.)
+(We will check this repository together next week, but you can start looking into it earlier if you want.)
 - consider joining the [CS220 Facebook group](https://www.facebook.com/groups/400596074925260)
 - consider creating an online group for yourself where you can discuss module related questions without me/university monitoring it